ossained/teleconnet_pipeline/README.md

 📡 TeleConnect Telecom Data Engineering Pipeline
 Specialization: Digitization Business Focus: Telecommunications Tools: Python, Pandas, SQLAlchemy, PostgreSQL

-🚀Project Summary — A Full End‑to‑End Data Engineering Pipeline This project focuses on building a complete data engineering pipeline for TeleConnect, a telecom provider with 45+ million subscribers and 800+ cell towers.
-The goal is to transform raw, inconsistent telecom data into validated, structured, analytics‑ready datasets using a systematic pipeline approach.
+🚀Project Summary — A Full End to End Data Engineering Pipeline.

+This project focuses on building a complete data engineering pipeline for TeleConnect, a telecom provider with 45+ million subscribers and 800+ cell towers.
+The goal is to transform raw, inconsistent telecom data into validated, structured, analytics ready datasets using a systematic pipeline approach.

-This is not just data cleaning — it is a production‑style pipeline that ingests, validates, transforms, enriches, and loads telecom data into a relational database.
+This is not just data cleaning it is a production style pipeline that ingests, validates, transforms, enriches, and loads telecom data into a relational database.

 🧱 Why Build This Pipeline?
 TeleConnect’s raw data arrives in messy, inconsistent CSV files.
-Without a pipeline, the business faces:

-Fragmented CDR and network data

-Manual Excel‑based processing

-No unified storage

-Slow detection of network issues

-Limited ability to analyze customer behavior

 A data engineering pipeline solves these problems by creating a repeatable, automated, scalable workflow.